sismo-core/sismo-connect-packages/packages/zk-connect-solidity/README.md

 </div>

-sismoConnect solidity is a Solidity library that allows you to verify the zk-proofs of your sismoConnect Application onchain and simplify the use of the [sismo-connect-onchain-verifier](https://github.com/sismo-core/zk-connect-onchain-verifier).
+sismoConnect solidity is a Solidity library that allows you to verify the zk-proofs of your sismoConnect Application onchain and simplify the use of the [sismo-connect-onchain-verifier](https://github.com/sismo-core/sismo-connect-onchain-verifier).

-Here is the link to the full documentation of the library: [sismoConnect onchain verifier](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-solidity-library-verify-on-chain-soon)
+Here is the link to the full documentation of the library: [sismoConnect Solidity Library](https://docs.sismo.io/sismo-docs/technical-documentation/sismo-connect/solidity-library)

-You can learn more on sismoConnect [here](https://docs.sismo.io/sismo-docs/readme/zkconnect).
+You can learn more on sismoConnect [here](https://docs.sismo.io/sismo-docs/readme/sismo-connect).

 # Use with Forge